Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 - Use trending audio: Jump on trending sounds at the right time for algorithm boosts (time and trends are literally everything on TikTok).

-- Post consistently: Aim for 1 to 4 posts daily to maintain algorithm visibility every single day.
+- Post consistently: Aim for 1 to 4 posts daily to maintain algorithm visibility.

 - Strategic hashtags: Use 3 to 5 relevant hashtags; mix popular, niche, and branded hashtags.

-- Engage actively: Respond to comments and collaborate with other creators (TikTok is meant to be a community, so you’ve got to be active when it comes to engagement).
+- Engage actively: Respond to comments and collaborate with other creators (TikTok is meant to be a community, so you’ve got to be active with engagement).

 - Provide value: Focus on entertainment, education, or inspiration in every video.
 It’s not an infomercial or an advert; your content has got to stop the scroll.